unitejs/engine/assets/README.md

     gulp e2e --grep=app

+You can specify that the tests are run over https or on a different port using the switches

+    gulp e2e --secure --port=5000

+You can also run the tests on a different browser from the default chrome by using

+    gulp e2e --browser=[chrome/firefox/ie/edge]

 ### serve
 This will serve the app for you to view in a browser.

+You can specify that the content is served over https or on a different port using the switches

+    gulp serve --secure --port=5000

 ### version
 This will allow you to update the package version.